yushundong/BIND/README.md

 ## 2. Introduction

-This open-source code mainly includes five python files, namely 1_training.py, 2_influence_computation_and_save.py, 3_removing_and_testing.py, debiasing_gnns.py, and plots_effectiveness.py.
+The open-source implementation mainly includes five python files, namely 1_training.py, 2_influence_computation_and_save.py, 3_removing_and_testing.py, debiasing_gnns.py, and plots_effectiveness.py.
 We provide a basic introduction below to help gain an understanding of how they work.

 #### (1) 1_training.py